Naima-Bou/XAIface_Face_Recognition_Pipelines/Face_Recognition/ArcFace_Face_Recognition/ArcFace_Pytorch/README.md

 ## 2. How to Test?

-Test example of the ArcFace pretrained model with ResNet50 backbone on the IJB-C dataste:
+Test example of the ArcFace pretrained model with ResNet50 backbone on the IJB-C dataset:

+- Additional requirements are `pandas`, `menpo` and `prettytable`.

 ` CUDA_VISIBLE_DEVICES=0 python eval_ijbc.py \
 --model-prefix backbone_resnet50.pth \